-The Department of Political Science and the USC Gould School of Law jointly offer a dual degree program leading to the J.D. and M.A. degrees.
-Applicants must apply to both the Department of Political Science, the School of International Relations and the law school and meet the requirements for admission to both.
+The Politics and International Relations program and the USC Gould School of Law jointly offer a dual degree program leading to the J.D./Ph.D. degree.
+Applicants must apply to the politics and international relations program and the law school and meet the requirements for admission to both.
 In addition to the LSAT, students interested in this program are required to take the Graduate Record Examinations (GRE).

 In the first year students take their course work in the law school exclusively.
 To earn the J.D., all students (including dual degree students) must complete 35 numerically graded law units at USC after the first year.
-The associate dean may make exceptions to this rule for students enrolled in Law honors programs.
-The second and third years include 40 units of courses in political science and 40 units of law.
-Students must take two methodology courses, POSC 500 and POSC 600, and three courses to be selected from POSC 510, POSC 512, POSC 520, POSC 530 and POSC 540.
+The associate dean may make exceptions to this rule for students enrolled in law honors programs.
+The second and third years include a total of 40 units of courses in political science and international relations and 40 units of law.
+Students must complete a five-course core theory and methodology sequence.
+They must include a classicsoriented, two-semester political, social, comparative and international theory sequence (currently POSC 530 and IR 500), a multivariate statistics course (such as IR 514 or POSC 600) and a philosophies/methodologies in social inquiry course (IR 513 or POSC 500).
+Finally in their second, third or fourth year, they must take an approved advanced research methods course.

 To obtain a Ph.D. in Politics and International Relations, students must pass the screening process.
-After the completion of additional course work, students must take a Ph.D. qualifying examination in three fields.
-Students will be examined in two of their three fields of concentration.
+After the completion of required field course work with a grade of B or better, a substantive paper or USC M.A. thesis relevant to the program, students must take a Ph.D. qualifying examination in two of their three fields of concentration.
 The third field will be completed by taking at least three courses and passing each with a grade of B or better.
 The final requirement, following successful completion of the qualifying examination, is a doctoral dissertation.